alanng10/Lang/Docue/a.md

 It refers to view that is applicable to all.

 The letter "W" refers to whether that is applicable to all.
+It refers to when that is applicable to all.

 The letter "X" refers to cross that is applicable to all.
 It refers to xapp that is applicable to all.